 It’s almost as if they were unaware that metal had progressed beyond late ’82.

 But the reason this lp has been rescued from the auction block is Venom’s spittle bringing the last thirty or so seconds to life, an almost unsurprising guest appearance (considering Neat Records) on the niftily-titled “Rose Petals Fall From Her Face”, the blustering, unhinged final track only offered on the UK pressing (at least the God of Crappy Album Purchases gave me something) which isn’t anywhere near worth the entire price of admission (in fact, the song is pretty useless), but since I had the damn thing anyway….
-Cronos is in rare despicable form, reving up as the end nears, spewing a gravelly-voiced “suck the diarrhea from her tights…” and other poetics over wails of descending feedback, Abaddon unabashed in a baritone swing number…yep, $11-12 for about thirty seconds.
+Cronos is in rare despicable form, revving up as the end nears, spewing gravelly-voiced greatness like “suck the diarrhea from her tights…” and other poetics over wails of descending feedback.
+Abaddon's unabashed in a baritone swing number…yep, $11-12 for about thirty seconds.

 Pure Filth pressed in any country is pretty hard on the originality synapses of the brain, but a tumor pressing on its aggression center could’ve made this almost listenable.
 If I want to hear Venom, I’ll listen to Venom.